Bredasdorp: Government

 Bredasdorp is located in the Cape Agulhas Local Municipality; as the largest town in the municipality, Bredasdorp is divided between its second, third and fourth wards.
 The local municipality in turn forms part of the Overberg District Municipality; Bredasdorp is the location of the head offices of both municipalities.

 The area of Bredasdorp is divided into two wards with two councillors; Johan Nieuwoudt serves as councillor for Ward 4 and Karin Donald serves as councillor for Ward 2.

 Geography

 Bredasdorp is situated at an elevation of between 40 and 120 m on the slopes of the Heuningberg (Afrikaans for "Honey Mountain").
 There is no significant watercourse flowing through the town, although the Kars River flows past a few kilometres to the east.

 Bredasdorp shares in the Mediterranean climate experienced in most of the Western Cape.
 Its proximity to the ocean, which is less than 25 km away at Arniston, moderates the variation of temperature.
 Bredasdorp is mostly surrounded by farmland, chiefly grain, cattle and sheep farming; on the south-west side of the town the Heuningberg Nature Reserve protects the indigenous fynbos vegetation.

+Onmeetbarediepgat is one of the major caves in the Quaternary limestone formations in the district of Bredasdorp.
+In Afrikaans Onmeetbarediepgat means "Immeasurably deep hole".
+The cave system is expressed at the surface as a sinkhole about 50 metres wide and 20 metres deep.
+The bottom is covered with limestone rubble.
+A small hole leads into a substantial cave system, which has been explored since the 1950s, mainly by cavers belonging to the South African Spelaeological Association (SASA).
+Entry to distant parts of the cave is hindered by sumps.